 But even if your pet kitty doesn’t have a problem with speaking its mind through meows, yowls, and chirps, the fact that you don’t speak meow makes communication hard.
-So all that’s really left for you to try and do is to monitor your beloved furball in order to read its body language.
+So all that’s left for you to try and do is monitor your beloved furball to read its body language.

-One of the most expressive aspects of the feline body language is the tail position.
-Unless you own a bob-tailed breed like the Highlander or the Pixie-Bob, you can learn a lot just from the way your cat is moving or positioning its tail in various situations.
+The tail position is one of the most expressive aspects of the feline body language.
+Unless you own a bob-tailed breed like the Highlander or the Pixie-Bob, you can learn a lot just from how your cat moves or positions its tail in various situations.

 When cats shake their tails, they express a variety of emotions.
-The shaking/ vibrating can affect either the entire tail or just its tip.
-It usually occurs when the tail is facing upwards or is slightly bent at the tip.
+The shaking/ vibrating can affect the entire tail or its tip.
+It usually occurs when the tail faces upwards or is slightly bent at the tip.

 So What Does It Mean When Your Cat Is Shaking Its Tail And Why Do They Do It?